ItsWendell/marvin-js/README.md

 Instead of being written in Go, MarvinJS is a node server written in ES6 / Javascript with a server-side rendered NextJS dashboard.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ItsWendell/marvin-js/tree/develop)

-*Heroku deployment is expirimental and in staging mode*
+(This heroku deployment is experimental and is running from the staging / develop branch)

 ## Join us